flant/shell-operator/README.md

 ### Build an image with your hooks

-A hook is a script with the added events configuration code.
+A hook is a script that, when executed with --config option, returns configuration in JSON.
 Learn [more](HOOKS.md) about hooks.

 Here is a simple hook with `onStartup` binding.
 Create the `hook.sh` file with the following content:
 ```bash